mui/toolpad/docs/data/toolpad/studio/concepts/deployment.md

 ## Build step

-This command will create an optimized production build for the Toolpad app and will output the generated files:
+This command will create an optimized production build for the Toolpad Studio app and will output the generated files:

 <codeblock storageKey="package-manager">